Salkantay Trek, Peru: The more Challenging Alternative to the Inca Trail

 Packing List for the Salkantay Trek

 If you are planning to take a guided tour in Peru, you made the right decision.
 Everybody knows that when you hike solo you put too much stuff in your backpack.
 And, surprise!
 No one is going to carry that weight for you.
-Not when you book your trek with a local trekking agency.
-They will take care of (almost) everything on your behalf; from food and tents to sleeping bags, mats and much more.
+Not when you book your trek with us.
+All our treks include porters who will take care of (almost) everything on your behalf; from food and tents to sleeping bags, mats and much more.
 If this applies to you, here is a detailed packing list with everything you will need in the Salkantay Trek:

 • Essentials